3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 ---
-title: 'Securing JTAG on i.MX6 and i.MX8MM'
+title: 'Increasing the security of iMX platforms - JTAG fusing'
-abstract: 'JTAG help a lot of engineers during product development.
+abstract: 'JTAG helps a lot of engineers during product development.
           It also may be helpful for hackers.
           I tell you why and how to increase JTAG security in your product'
 cover: /covers/secure-jtag.png